The Council's contractors are still working to maintain the repair service.

-The second phase of the comprehensive programme of column replacements and upgrading is nearing completion, with new LED's which will give a brighter, cleaner light and require less maintenance.
+The current phase of the Parish wide programme of column replacements and upgrading is now complete.
+The new LED's give a brighter, cleaner light and require less maintenance.

 LIST OF TOWN COUNCIL MANAGED STREETLIGHTS :